Browse Items (12 total)

 Avras Taha was born in Duhok city in Iraqi Kurdistan.
 He lived with his extended family in Duhok, while his father was fighting for the Peshmerga.
 In 1996, his family fled Iraqi Kurdistan, and arrived to the United States in 1997 via Turkey and Guam.
 Today Avras has a degree in Civil Engineering from SUNY IT.

-Amin Amin fled his hometown north of the Kurdish city Duhok from Saddam Hussein’s violence towards Kurds.
-He arrived at the United States with his family in 1992 and settled in Johnson City, NY, where he grew up among a Kurdish community.
+Amin Amin fled his hometown that lies north of the Kurdish city of Duhok from Saddam Hussein’s violence towards Kurds.
+He arrived to the United States with his family in 1992 and settled in Johnson City, NY, where he grew up among a Kurdish community.
 Although his primary language is Kurdish, he became very fluent in English and was able to blend in within the American society and culture.
 Today Amin has a master’s degree from Tennessee State University (TSU).

 Armanj: Born in Baghdad, at the age of 6 Armanj Ameen was forced to flee Baghdad to Duhok city in Iraqi Kurdistan.
 In 1996 he fled Duhok and arrived to the United States in 1997.
 Today Armanj has a degree in Business Management in Erbil University and a degree in Civil Engineering from SUNY Broome.
 Avras: Avras Taha was born in Duhok city in Iraqi Kurdistan.
 His family fled Kurdistan in 1996 and arrived to the United States in 1997 via Guam.
 Today Avras has a degree in Civil Engineering from SUNY IT